bitranox/wrapt_timeout_decorator/README.rst

 Override with kwargs
 --------------------

-decorator parameters starting with dec_ can be overriden by kwargs with the same name :
+decorator parameters starting with dec_ can be overridden by kwargs with the same name :

 ::